 Pivot Mach 429 — The Mach 429 is great for pretty much any kind of climb.
 It's solid on descents but it doesn't defy its suspension size.
 Steer it into the rough and you're quickly reminded that 116mm of travel and 25mm rims have their limitations.
 A burlier wheel/tire setup could expand its range.

-Intense Recluse — The Intense Recluse is a pretty sweet collection of parts, they don't however come together with any type of synergy.
+Intense Recluse — The Intense Recluse is a pretty sweet collection of parts, but they don't come together with any type of synergy.
 Its lackluster suspension and the buzzy front end make this our sixth choice bike on most rides.
 Fun on the descents this bike is a pig to pedal.
 It's good as long as you don't try any of these other bikes.

 The superior all-mountain skills of the Yeti SB5.5 are undeniable, and none of the bikes could match the lively downhill and lithe cornering the Ibis Ripley LS achieved.
-Our motley crew of very different riders agreed, these two are the best bikes of the bunch.
+Our motley crew of very different riders agreed these two are the best bikes of the bunch.
 But the Santa Cruz Bronson, Pivot Mach 429 and Specialized Stumpjumper 6Fattie aren't blown out of the water.
 These are all exceptional bikes we'd be happy to have around.
 The Bronson does everything well but is out-descended by all of these bikes aside from the Recluse and Mach 429 Trail, which is by far the best climber of the test.
-Meanwhile the 6Fattie's silly descending skills and forgiving nature (worthy of a saint) are great for pushing your comfort level.
+Meanwhile, the 6Fattie's silly descending skills and forgiving nature (worthy of a saint) are great for pushing your comfort level.
 The Intense Recluse can't keep up, its poor pedaling performance and harsh suspension detracting from what would be a fun ride.

-Six testers, one woman and five men rode these trail bikes ragged, attending to how they pedaled, climbed, cornered and descended.
+Six testers, one woman and five men, rode these trail bikes ragged, attending to how they pedaled, climbed, cornered and descended.
 We kept track of how hard we had to work to keep the bike at speed and our bodies balanced, comparing and contrasting every aspect of every bike.
 Then we raced them.

 Racers, mechanics, life long riders — these testers are dedicated to the craft of mountain biking and are passionate about the form and function of their bikes.
 Three love downhill enduro-style racing, two are true-blue trail bikers and one edges into the cross-country zone.
 Corroborating opinions between such diverse riders gives us a high degree of confidence in points where our thoughts converge.